 top of page

 Sukoon is the Arabic word for peace.
-This has been inscribed within the hand of Fatima.
-The hand, also known as hamsa is used for protection.
-It's origins lie in several cultures but my interest was sparked from its popularity within the Muslim world.
-It was in this tradition that it became known as the hand of Fatima, named after Prophet Muhammad's daughter.
-The five fingers became associated with the five pillars of Islam.
+In this artwork, it is inscribed within the Hand of Fatima, also known as the Hamsa, a symbol traditionally used for protection.
+The motif has roots in several cultures, but my interest arose from its prominence within the Muslim world, where it became known as the Hand of Fatima, named after the Prophet Muhammad’s daughter.
+The five fingers are often seen as representing the Five Pillars of Islam.

 Sukoon (Peace)